-Acquirer risk - the extent to which the identity or nature of the acquirer raises national security concerns.
+Acquirer risk - the extent to which the acquirer raises national security concerns.

-In addition to the call-in powers, the Act gives the Government extensive information-gathering powers - so it can effectively request information at any given time.
+In addition to the call-in powers, the Act gives the Government extensive information gathering powers - so it can effectively request information at any given time.
+Presumably this will be focused on key risk sectors, but the Act does not restrict the powers to these alone.